NCEAS/eml/docs/eml-semantic-annotation-primer.md

 ### Organization of this document

 The purpose of this Primer is to provide an introduction to how semantic annotations are structured in EML documents.
-It is expected that you already have some familiarity with the EML schema, and the focus of this document then, is explanation and examples of annotations in EML.
+It is expected that you already have some familiarity with the EML schema.
+The focus of this document is specifically to explain and provide examples of annotations in EML.
 This Primer is divided into three major sections.
 You should be able to create EML annotations immediately, using only the main section [Semantic Annotations in EML 2.2.0](#sa-eml22), referencing the [Appendix](#appendix) when you would like a longer explanation.[[what is the third section?
 MPS]]

  -  **[Introduction:](#introduction)** (this section)
  -  **[Semantic Annotations in EML 2.2.0](#sa-eml22)**, with examples.
-Where used, EML elements are shown as inline code blocks (`elementName`).
+Where used, EML elements are shown as inline code blocks (e.g., `elementName`).
  -  **[Appendix](#appendix)** additional information on specific related topics, linked from the Introduction and Semantic Annotations in EML 2.2.0 section.
     - **[Glossary:](#glossary)** Glossary of terms, linked from text
     - **[Semantic triples:](#semantic-triples)**  details on their structure, and how that structure is leveraged by annotations with examples of their power
     - **[URIs:](#uris)** defined, and as components of semantic triples
     - **[RDF model:](#rdf)** brief description of the W3C's RDF model with example graphs based on EML annotations
     - **[Logical consistency:](#logical-consistency)** Common mistakes and how to check for them
-    - **[Vocabularies and repositories used in examples:](#external-vocabularies)** Descriptions an links out to explore further
+    - **[Vocabularies and repositories used in examples:](#external-vocabularies)** Descriptions and links out to explore further
     - **[Supplemental background information:](#additional-background)** The EML annotation approach here is compatible with recommendations by the World Wide Web Consortium (W3C) for construction of the Semantic Web.
-A wealth of material is available; a few selected ones are here.
+A wealth of material is available; a few selected ones are suggested here.
     - **[Frequently asked questions:](#FAQ)** Some questions asked by readers, and their answers